SDNNetSim/SDON_simulator/docs/tutorials/what_is_SDON_simulator.rst

-What is a SDN Simulator?
+What is a SDON Simulator?
 ========================

 In past years, data was transmitted over copper wires.
 They had several drawbacks, including that they could be tapped